 Before you find free camping spots.

-Before you hurry off and start camping all over the United States, there are some things you should know first.
+Before you hurry off and start free camping all over the United States, there are some things you should know first about dispersed campsites.

-When looking for free camping spots, make sure you pay attention to the rules.
-Many places have rules on the amount of days you can stay in one spot or area (there's usually a 14 day limit).
+Know the rules: When looking for free camping spots, make sure you pay attention to the rules.
+Many places have rules on the amount of days you can stay in one spot or area (there’s usually a 14 day limit).
 Also, make sure to keep your area clean (leave no trace principles are important!).
-I like to pick up a bag's worth of trash or more as a thank you for the free stay when staying at free camping sites.
+I like to pick up a bag’s worth of trash or more as a thank you for the free stay when staying at free camping sites.

-Free camping spots do not have RV hookups for electricity, sewer, or water.
-There usually aren't bathrooms, but occasionally there are.
+Amenities: Free camping spots do not have RV hookups for electricity, sewer, or water.
+There usually aren’t bathrooms or picnic tables, but occasionally there are.
 Also, free camping spots are usually in undeveloped areas.
 I did recently stay in a free campsite that had both a toilet and a picnic table, and the next closest designated campsite was about half a mile away.
 This is not the norm, though, and we were pleasantly surprised when we found this.

-If you find a BLM (Bureau of Land Management) spot that you may want to camp at, you can usually just call the regional office and ask if they allow BLM free camping.
+Ask questions: If you find a BLM (Bureau of Land Management) free camping spot that you may want to camp at, you can usually just call the regional office, talk to rangers, and ask if they allow BLM free camping.
 You can even go into ranger stations and ask about free camping sites too.
 Also, ask if there is anything else you should know about, such as whether or not your RV can fit, rules on fire rings, or where the nearest potable water station is.

-Lastly, there are a few different types of free camping:
+Lastly, there are a few different types of free camping in the US:

 Look online for free camping.